-The industrial sector grew by 8.1 percent in the review year basically on account of the regular power supply and improved investment climate.
+The industrial sector grew by 8.1 percent in the review year basically on account of the regular power pick up in construction activities, improved output of industrial sector and supply and improved investment climate.
 Such growth was 9.6 percent in FY 2017/18.